 Recruitment process costs higher: Leaving aside the obvious costs associated with this process, posting on job boards or using a recruitment agency or headhunter there are serious time costs involved in the recruitment process.
 Some businesses may have a dedicated HR/ recruitment team who deal with this on a daily basis, but in a smaller company the onus may fall on one person who will have to define the role profile and the type of person sought, go through CVs, perhaps conduct screening calls with potential candidates, schedule and organise interviews and then negotiate and close with the successful candidate.

 Hiring the right people from the start is the best way to combat employee turnover.
 Design your recruitment process to ensure that not only do candidates have the right skills but that they fit well with the company culture, management style and with co-workers.
-Look at all aspects of the candidate not just the skills fit.
-Fitting in with the organisational culture will result in more settled and content employees and improved business performance.
 Cultural and motivational fit involve innate characteristics that can be difficult to develop.